arXiv/arxiv-docs/source/help/submit/index.md

 <span id="newtex"></span>
 ## (La)TeX processing changes &mdash; April 2024

 We will soon be rolling out changes to how arXiv process (La)TeX submissions.
-These changes shouldn't be noticable to most of our users.
-We will be retiring the arXiv-developed "AutoTeX" system that we've used for decades in favor of a simpler, more straight-foward process of converting (La)TeX submissions to PDFs.
+These changes should not be noticable to most of our users.
+We will be retiring the arXiv-developed "AutoTeX" system that we have used for decades in favor of a simpler, more straight-foward process of converting (La)TeX submissions to PDFs.

  1. The AutoTeX system would try different versions of TeX to see which one successfully builds a PDF.
 Going forward we will only use the version of TeX currently used by arXiv.
     - Our plan is that arXiv's "current" version closely track the annual TeX Live releases.
 In the past, we have often gone a few years between TeX updates.